Jouueur/HashMap/README.md

 # HashMap
-use command `make doc` to create the doxygen documentation
+Use command `make doc` to create the doxygen documentation The command `make` will create exec, execlib and libmario.so